isurumadhushan24572/Face-Emotion-detection/README.md

 # Facial Emotion Recognition (FER2013)

 * This repository contains a simple Convolutional Neural Network (CNN) model for facial emotion recognition using the FER2013 dataset.
-The model achieves 64.78% accuracy on the   test data, leveraging transfer learning with the ImageNet model.
+The model achieves 86.78% accuracy on    the training data, leveraging transfer learning with the ImageNet model.

 # About the FER2013 Dataset